Digital literacy: In education

 The switch to online learning has brought about some concerns regarding learning effectiveness, exposure to cyber risks, and lack of socialization.
 These prompted the need to implement changes in how students can learn much-needed digital skills and develop digital literacy.
 As a response, the DQ (Digital Intelligence) Institute designed a common framework for enhancing digital literacy, digital skills, and digital readiness.
 Attention and focus was also brought to the development of digital literacy in higher education.

 A study in Spain measured the digital knowledge of 4883 teachers of all education levels over recent school years and found that they needed further training to advance new learning models for the digital age.
 These programs were proposed using the joint framework.
 INTEF (National Institute of Educational Technologies and Teacher Training), as a reference.

 In Europe, the Digital Competence of Educators (DigCompEdu), developed a framework to address and promote the development of digital literacy.
 It is divided into six branches: professional engagement, digital sources resources, teaching and learning, assessment, empowerment of learners, and the facilitation of learners' digital competence.
 The European Commission also developed the "Digital Education Action Plan", which focuses on using the COVID-19 pandemic experience to learn how technology is being used on a large scale for education and adapting the systems used for learning and training in the digital age.
 The framework is divided into two main strategic priorities: fostering the development of a high-performing digital education ecosystem and enhancing digital skills and competencies for digital transformation.

+Nurturing these skills in education also encourages students to be more digitally literate in the future.
+Implementing digital literacy practices in the classroom helps to prevent barriers to entry, allowing students to gain exposure, experience, and hands-on learning regarding digital technology.
+Students who are able to utilize these technologies at a basic level are later able to share, receive, and create meaningful messages and ideas.